cloudjordan/aws-bootcamp-cruddur-2023/journal/week3.md

 ## Configuring AWS Cognito

 To configure the web application with login and signup features, we used AWS Cognito user pools.
-Using a user pool ID, I created a user account.
-Here are some of the key configurations I made for the account:
+Here are some of the key configuration requirements I made for the account:

 - Used email address for username sign in option.
 - Enabled self-service so the user can reset their own password if recovery is needed.